 I graduated from the UC Berkeley Computer Science program in 2016, doing undergraduate research in the Berkeley Artificial Intelligence Research (BAIR) Lab, mentored by Pieter Abbeel and working most closely with John Schulman.
 I was an Honorable Mention for the NSF Graduate Research Fellowship Program.

 As someone who started in math, I’ve always had a soft spot for theoretical computer science.
 Outside of machine learning, I enjoy complexity theory, theoretical cryptography, and mathematical logic, although I’m not as good at those subjects as I used to be.

 This site double as my personal blog.
 Posts range from explanations of research papers to observations of my life and stupid jokes.
-I post whenever I have the time to, meaning not very often, but historically I average about one post per month.
+I post whenever I have the time and motivation to do so, meaning not very often.
+Historically I average about one post per month.